ler.lens_galaxy_population.optical_depth

 >>> from ler.lens_galaxy_population import OpticalDepth

->>> od = OpticalDepth(lens_param_samplers=dict(axis_ratio="axis_ratio_padilla_strauss"))
+>>> od = OpticalDepth(lens_priors=dict(axis_ratio="axis_ratio_padilla_strauss"))

 >>> q = od.axis_ratio(size=100)

-axis_rotation_angle_uniform(size, get_attribute=False, **kwargs)[source]
+uniform(size, get_attribute=False, **kwargs)[source]

-Sample axis rotation angle from uniform distribution.
+Sample values from uniform distribution.

 Parameters: